Bayesian distances for quantifying tensions in cosmological inference and the surprise statistic: Application to the cosmological tension between supernova and CMB data

 The third and fourth panels show the same as the first and second, but now for the CMB space.
 Low-$\ell$ multipoles have a much larger pull on the distance than high-$\ell$, even though their uncertainty is larger.
 This can be observed in the fourth panel, where we see the inverse relation, compared to the SN scenario.
 The uncertainty of the low-$\ell$ region is dominated by cosmic variance and a more precise measurement is not feasible.
 Therefore, more accuracy up to $\ell \approx 500 $ shows the largest potential, either in theory or in systematics.

 Coming back to the tension between the two datasets, we can test which data point has the largest influence on the incompatibility if it were to be measured incorrectly.
 Here, we assume that all of them are independent: While this is technically not the case due to correlations in calibration on couplings between binned multipoles, these correlations are weak and could nevertheless be incorporated into the analysis.
 The procedure is to propose a hypothetical dataset, where the $i$th point of one dataset is altered, such that it is equal to the $i$th point in the other set, i.e. $y^{i,\text{SN}}=y^{i,\text{CMB}}$, where the $i$ is fixed for each recalculation.
 We change the value of the true datasets and compare it to the hypothetical ones.
 We want to compare this idea of quantifying the influence of a wrong measurement with the number of sigmas between two data points $N_\sigma$.
 Here, $N_\sigma$ is allowed to be negative to indicate whether a data point is too high or too low, as shown by Fig.~\ref{fig:distance_shifts}.
 There is a trend of proportionality, even more pronounced in the CMB space.
-In the SN space, multiple points that differ up to $2\sigma$, but do not shift the distance.
-Rather, the figure suggests that all low data points contribute evenly to the shift.
+In the CMB plot, there are two main lines, which come from the oscillating behaviour of the spectrum.
+In the SN space, multiple points exist that differ up to $2\sigma$, but do not shift the distance.
+Additionaly, there is data which would increase the distance if they were measured at the assumed value.